2025 Contact Center Trends - Compliance_Convoso Blog_v2

 Call center AI solutions are creating a lot of excitement—and rightly so.
 Technologies like intelligent virtual agents have the potential to unlock incredible gains in efficiency.
 However, with each new technology comes potential new questions around compliance and risk.

-During a webinar on the subject, expert attorney Michele Shuster of Mac Murray & Shuster said that, for now, many of the primary concerns around AI and contact center compliance remain the same as they have been.
 Those using AI need to ensure their solutions comply with restrictions on the use of automatic telephone dialing systems (ATDS) as well as rules around the use of prerecorded voice: For now, Shuster says, organizations should take a conservative approach and assume that calls using artificial voice technologies will be treated as prerecorded voice messages.

 In addition, organizations using artificial intelligence in order to help support compliance should evaluate their solutions to ensure they comply with the following checks:

 • Disclosures: Can your AI system consistently deliver the proper disclosures mandated by federal and state law?
-Not to mention industry-specific requirements such as in Medicare marketing.
+Not to mention industry-specific requirements, such as in Medicare marketing.

 • Call time restrictions: Can your system be calibrated to call only within allowable times?
 Beyond the federally mandated calling hours of 8:00 AM to 9:00 PM, systems need to be able to comply with different state calling restrictions that have emerged.